orbit/orbit/CONTRIBUTING.md

 Thank you for your interest in the Orbit project.
-Before you Contribute EA must have a Contributor License Agreement (“CLA”) on file that has been signed by each Contributor.
+Before you can Contribute EA must have a Contributor License Agreement on file that has been signed by each Contributor.
 You can sign <a href="https://www.clahub.com/agreements/electronicarts/orbit">here</a>.